WHAT IS IN THIS LEAFLET

 In particular, tell your doctor if you take any of the following:

-- tamoxifen or any medicine that contains oestrogen (e.g. medicines used in Hormone Replacement Therapy - HRT).
-These medicines may reduce the effect of Anastrozole Sandoz
+- any medicine that contains oestrogen such as medicines used in Hormone Replacement Therapy (HRT) or oral contraceptives

 These medicines may be affected by Anastrozole Sandoz, or may affect how well it works.
 You may need to use different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.